Rekihyt/Sifu/notes.md

 Add rainbow colors to app and pattern pretty printer Parse commas the same as newlines for consistency

 ---

-Sifu is a lisp, just with a default nesting level of 1.
+Sifu is a lisp, but the syntax treats everything as a list by default.

+---

+Syntax is important for any language.
+The choice between syntax implementations isn't, but rather the fact that there are multiple possible ones to begin with for some feature is a possible code smell of that feature.